BettercareHealth/bettercare/README.md

 * `.x-small` limits the image height.
 In print, to 30mm.
 * `.small` limits the image height.
 In print, to 45mm.
 * `.medium` limits the image height.
-In print, to 90mm.
+In print, to 80mm, which allows two figures with shortish captions to fit on a page.
 * `.large` fills the width and most of a printed page.
 Try to put these images at the end of a section, because they cause a page break.
 * `.fixed` keeps the figure in its place in the text flow, and will not float it to the top or bottom of a page.
 For instance, when an image must appear in a step-by-step list of instructions.